 - Gender Fluid – is a gender identity which refers to a gender which varies over time.
 A gender fluid person may at any time identify as male, female, neutrois, or any other non-binary identity, or some combination of identities.

 Gender inequality isn’t anything new, and with the advent of social media, a lot of those social issues have been brought to the forefront for the better.
 But the idea that our society will be able to solve those problems by wiping out the identity altogether is just lazy.
-Instead of going to the root of the problem by studying the history and even the science behind the perception of men and women, many are arguing that we need to destroy the concept of being a man and a woman let alone masculinity and femininity; because that’s the cause of our problems.
-Lazy.
-I equate this entire argument to the same folks who feel that benevolence is (or should be) the cure for systemic racism; “I don’t hate you because of your skin color, but you’ll still be a part of the disenfranchised group because I don’t want you to have as much or more than me.”
+Instead of going to the root of the problem by studying the history and science behind the perception of men and women, many are arguing that we need to destroy the concept of being a man and a woman let alone masculinity and femininity.
+Because that’s the supposed-cause of our problems.

 Until Next Time…